 Furthermore, as SIAM’s demand is increasing in a multi-vendor outsourcing ecosystem, the players already adopting SIAM put continuous efforts into enhancing their solutions by including B2B integrations.

-This guide served to explain a brief history of this B2B integration, what different technologies are used for it, and how they evolved.
-We also saw how organizations tackle B2B integration and how approaching professionals who deliver integration capabilities is recommended rather than building an integration in-house.
+We also explored how organizations tackle B2B integration and how approaching professionals who deliver integration capabilities is recommended rather than building an integration in-house.

 And most importantly, we saw how we can make B2B integration drive huge benefits for the organization by adopting SIAM and ITIL 4 methodologies.